C4AI/arandu_user_guide/README.md

 Another way of accessing the cluster is using VSCode.
 You can add a remote connection and work in remote computers as if they were local.
 To do so, click in the Remote Explorer button in the sidebar, and add a new remote via ssh.

 ![Remote connections in VSCode](images/VSCode_remote.png)

+## File systems

+There are two places users can store their files in the cluster, the home folder and the output folder.

+Each user's home folder is located at ```/home/[username]```.
+This folder is shared across all nodes in the cluster, therefore files placed there will be accessible from anywhere.
+However, network transfer speeds are limited, so it's not recomended to run programs directly from this folder, as it may impact the performance for all users in the cluster.

+The output folder is local to each worker node, and is located at ```/output/[username]```.
+We recomend placing all files pertinent to a job in this folder before processing.

+The recomended way to do so is by transfering files from the home folder to the output folder at the begining of a job and, then, transfering the results back when the job finishes.
+We will cover this in the next session.

 # Slurm